sealablab/moku-dev-vhdl/SlotBlinker/README.md

 4. **Connect instruments** to outputs
 5. **Enjoy configurable patterns!**

+## ⏱️ **Timing Considerations**

+- **Pipeline Latency**: 3 clock cycles from input to output
+- **Clock Frequency**: Optimized for 31.25 MHz operation
+- **Timing Closure**: Pipelined architecture ensures reliable timing
+- **Resource Usage**: Efficient FPGA utilization with DSP48 blocks

-The enhanced SlotBlinker transforms a simple test pattern generator into a powerful, flexible instrument for testing, debugging, and demonstration purposes! 🚀✨
+The enhanced SlotBlinker transforms a simple test pattern generator into a **powerful, flexible, and timing-optimized instrument** for testing, debugging, and demonstration purposes! 🚀✨